 Our local park rangers suggest Surfleet Campground in Lincoln National Park, and Yangie Bay Campground, Morgan’s Landing Campground (4WD only) and The Pool Campground (4WD only) in Coffin Bay National Park for campsites that offer shade in those parks.

 Want more ideas about spending time in nature this summer?
-You might like these reads: 7 unique places to swim in South Australia or 5 fun things to do at Adelaide’s beaches.
+You might enjoy 5 fun things to do at Adelaide’s beaches.

 Main image: Taylors Landing, Lincoln National Park (image courtesy of @dodd_life Instagram)